craigsturgis/craigsturgisdotcomblog/source/_posts/2007-12-13-in-defense-of-the-indiana-pacers.md

 ---
-title: In defense of the Indiana Pacers
+title: In Defense of the Indiana Pacers
 author: Craig
 layout: post
 permalink: /2007/12/in-defense-of-the-indiana-pacers/